RaghavGirgaonkar/RaghavGirgaonkar/README.md

 ## Hi there I am Raghav.

-### I am a Physics PhD student at the Unversity of Wisconsin-Milwaukee.
+### I am a Physics PhD Scholar at the Unversity of Wisconsin-Milwaukee.
 My current research focuses on transient detection using radio interferometry.
 Previously I have been involved in research in Gravitational Data Analysis, Pulsars and Search for Extraterrestrial Intelligence (SETI).

 <!--
 **RaghavGirgaonkar/RaghavGirgaonkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.